Freewheel Removal and Installation

 - Alternatively, install the wheel into the bike, apply the rear brake, and push down on the pedal.

-- If a new freewheel was installed or in new wheel installed, check all adjustments of the rear derailleur.
+- If a new freewheel or wheel was installed, check all adjustments of the rear derailleur.
 See Rear Derailleur Adjustment.